 Gold funds are investment vehicles that offer exposure to gold.
-They come in a variety of forms, but three popular varieties are those that invest in physical gold, gold futures contracts and gold mining companies. iShares Gold Trust Micro ETF (IAUM).
-Gold funds are a type of mutual fund that directly or indirectly invest in gold reserves.
+They come in a variety of forms, but three popular varieties are those that invest in physical gold, gold futures contracts and gold mining companies. iShares Gold Trust Micro ETF (IAUM) is a popular option for investors looking for a way to diversify their portfolios.
+When researching gold funds, it's important to read Gold IRA company reviews to ensure you're making the best decision for your financial goals.
 Investments are usually made in the shares of unions that produce and distribute gold, physical gold, and shares of mining companies.

 It's a convenient way to invest in an asset without having to buy the product in its physical form.
 Due to the high price of gold bars, it is especially important to go to an accredited dealer and pay for the delivery with insurance or to fork out for storage in a large vault or safe.
 Just remember that, like gold stocks, you don't buy gold, only paper that is theoretically backed by the debt or equity of mining companies or physical ingot futures and options contracts.
 Investing in the shares of companies that extract, refine and trade gold is a much simpler proposition than buying physical gold.

 The profitability of the best gold funds may even exceed the real price of the precious metal itself, which can create a lucrative opportunity for investors.
 Many people diversify their investment portfolio by investing 10 to 20% in gold funds as a means of protecting themselves from the fluctuating market.
 Investing in gold ETFs and mutual funds can expose you to the long-term stability of gold while offering more liquidity than physical gold and more diversification than individual gold stocks.
 If an investor opts for long-term gold mutual funds (8 years or more), the returns received will be calculated based on current market gold prices.

 This means that investing in individual gold companies entails risks similar to those of investing in any other stock.
 The demand for investment in gold is based on economic uncertainties, since gold is considered to be a safe haven when stock markets are falling.
 When most people think of investing in gold, ingots are what they think of big, shiny gold bars enclosed in a vault.
 If you decide to invest in gold with ingots, it's also a good idea to stay up to date on the price of gold so you can choose the right time to buy.

 Most dealers update their prices based on current spot prices.
 If you're concerned about inflation and other calamities, gold can offer you a safe haven for investing.
 Of all the ways to invest in gold, the riskiest is to trade futures or options contracts, a form of speculative investment.
 However, keep in mind that gold company stocks are correlated with gold prices, but they are also based on fundamentals related to each company's current profitability and expenses.